Published: October 28, 2020

 For business owners:

-However, remember not to make it bulky — try to be minimalistic and add that number of details so it’s not too much.
+However, remember not to make it bulky — try to be minimalistic and add an adequate number of details so it’s not too much.

 Additionally, consider making the Home Screen changeable — theme color, features accessible from the Dashboard, information (current courses, finished courses) on the Dashboard, etc.